-As at December 31, 2019, the Company had contributed a cumulative total of \$4,080 (2018 - \$4,080) to finance a drilling program on Catedral/Rino and complete a preliminary feasibility study for the construction of a 1,320 ton per day capacity cement manufacturing facility on the project as well as a preliminary feasibility study for construction of a 600 ton per day lime kiln on the Catedral property.
+As at March 31, 2022, the Company had contributed a cumulative total of \$4,080 (2021 - \$4,080) to finance a drilling program on Catedral/Rino and complete a preliminary feasibility study for the construction of a 1,320 ton per day capacity cement manufacturing facility on the project as well as a preliminary feasibility study for construction of a 600 ton per day lime kiln on the Catedral property.
 During prior years the Company had written off \$4,080 in mining properties and exploration costs relating to Catedral/Rino.

-As at December 31, 2019, the Company had contributed a cumulative total of \$1,556 (2018 - \$1,556) to Cal Norte, to finance a bankable feasibility study on the project, environmental permitting, and further mine development.
-Although the Company has incurred sufficient exploration expenditures to maintain the Cal Norte property in good standing, the Company expensed this \$1,566 in prior years as it focused its efforts on the Pimenton gold mine.
+As at March 31, 2022, the Company had contributed a cumulative total of \$1,556 (2021 - \$1,556) to Cal Norte, to finance a bankable feasibility study on the project, environmental permitting, and further mine development.
+Although the Company has incurred sufficient exploration expenditures to maintain the Cal Norte property in good standing, the Company expensed this \$1,566 in prior years.